holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/03_flappy_bird/lesson_plan.md

     - How did it work?
     - Show source code to show how function are being used
         - Emphasize game loop
-        - "Functions on the left, game loop on the right"
+        - "game loop on the right, functions on the left"
 - Today going to create flappy bird
     - Play game to show what it looks like
     - See `flappy_bird.sb`